Cisco Compliance Audit

 - STP root-port election (strong signal)

-- Neighbor role from CDP/LLDP hostname parsing (context signal)
+- Neighbour role from CDP/LLDP hostname parsing (context signal)

 This helps correctly label ports as: